abesco/gamedevtycoon-mods-ultimatelib/UltimateLib/README.md

 ULTIMATELIB
 =============================
-**UltimateLib is a library that aims to simplify the development of plugin modules for GameDevTycoon.**
+**UltimateLib is a library that aims to leverage and empower the development of plugin modules for GameDevTycoon.**

 *A project of alphabit and SirEverard from the GreenheartGames Community.*

 MODULES:
 --------------
-- NameGenerator - Name generation for games, characters, companys etc.
+- NameGenerator
-- VisualTweaks [BETA] - Tweak library for the UI
+- VisualTweaks [BETA]
-- Research - API for adding Lab researchs and one off staff researchs
-- Dialog - Simplify creation of GDT modal dialogs (i.e. for usage in popup menus)
-- PopupMenu - Simplify the creation of GDT popup menu entries
-- Elements - Simplify access to specific $DOM elements

-*all modules subject to change and currently constantly under development

 HOW TO INSTALL:
 --------------